What Types of First-Class Mail Are There?

 -

 Forwarding service if the recipient has moved and filed a change of address.
-While those using any mail class can purchase ancillary service endorsements, First-Class Mail is one of the mail categories that include automatic forwarding when possible.
+While those using any mail class can purchase ancillary service endorsements, First-Class Mail is one of the mail categories that includes automatic forwarding when possible.

 -